glpi-project/docdev/source/coding_standards/php.rst

 Each parameter must be documented in its own line, begining with the ``@param`` tag, followed by the `Variables types`_, followed by the param name (``$param``), and finally with the description itself.
 If your parameter can be of different types, you can list them separated with a ``|`` or you can use the ``mixed`` type; it's up to you!

-All parameters names and description must be aligned vertically on the longest (plu one character); see the above example.
+All parameters names and description must be aligned vertically on the longest (plus one character); see the above example.

 Override method: @inheritDoc? @see? docblock? no docblock?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^